Tomamais/rabbitmq_csharp/README.md

 # rabbitmq_csharp
-## A straightforward library do use rabbitmq with C# without several of its complexities
+## A straightforward library to use rabbitmq with C# without several of its complexities

 This is not a complete RabbitMQ library, just because it's not.
 We have amazing options for this on the official RabbitMQ documentation: